-9.11(a) An employee who is entitled to time off with pay on days observed as holidays by the State as an employer will receive at his/her option additional compensation for time worked on such days or compensatory time off.
+- 9.11(a) An employee who is entitled to time off with pay on days observed as holidays by the State as an employer will receive at his/her option additional compensation for time worked on such days or compensatory time off.
 Such additional compensation for each such full day worked will be at the rate of 1/10 of his/her biweekly rate of compensation.
 Such additional compensation for less than a full day of such work will be prorated.
 Such rate of compensation will include geographic, location, inconvenience and shift pay as may be appropriate to the place or hours worked.
-In no event will an employee be entitled to such additional compensation or compensatory time off unless he/she has been scheduled or directed to work.
+In no event will an employee be entitled to such additional compensation or compensatory time off unless he/she has been scheduled or directed to work. - 9.11(b) Holiday Pay-Premium Pay.
+An employee required to work on Thanksgiving Day (the fourth Thursday in November) Christmas Day (December 25) or New Year's Day (January 1)

-- 9.11(b) Holiday Pay-Premium Pay.
-An employee required to work on Thanksgiving Day (the fourth Thursday in November) Christmas Day (December 25) or New Year's Day (January 1) shall receive a 100% cash premium for all hours worked on such day in addition to any holiday pay or compensatory time off granted under Section 9.11(a). - 9.12 Holiday Falling on Saturday or Sunday.
+shall receive a 100% cash premium for all hours worked on such day in addition to any holiday pay or compensatory time off granted under Subsection (a) above.

+- 9.12 Holiday Falling on Saturday or Sunday.
 A holiday falling on a Saturday or a Sunday shall be observed on the preceding Friday or following Monday subject to the operational or staffing needs of the court or court-related agency. - 9.13 Workweek.
 The State and the Union recognize their mutual goal of best serving the public.
 Toward that goal the parties also recognize that the State has the right to modify starting and ending times of work schedules as follows: The workweek shall be 35 hours.
 Employees currently scheduled workweek or work schedule shall be maintained unless changed in accordance with this provision.
-Permanent changes in employees' workweek or work schedule shall be made upon four weeks' (i.e. two pay periods) written notice to the Union; provided, however, in the event of an unexpected change in staffing, permanent changes in employees' workweek or work schedule shall be made upon two weeks' written notice to the Union.
+Permanent changes in employees' workweek or work schedule shall be made upon four weeks' (i.e., two pay periods) written notice to the Union; provided, however, in the event of an unexpected change in staffing, permanent changes in employees' workweek or work schedule shall be made upon two weeks' written notice to the Union.
 The impact of permanent changes in employees' workweek or work schedule shall be subject to a demand for negotiations from the Union.
 Such demand shall not serve to delay implementation.
-This section shall not, however, be a bar to consideration of Alternative Work Schedule requests from individuals. - 9.14 Conferences.
-Four days leave per annum without charge to employee's leave credits may be allowed to attend conferences of recognized professional organizations.
+This Section shall not, however, be a bar to consideration of Alternative Work Schedule requests from individuals. - 9.14 Conferences.
+Four days leave per annum without charge to employee's leave credits may be allowed to attend conferences of recognized professional organizations and/or to attend Continuing Legal Education ("CLE") programs or educational seminars presented by such organizations or other appropriate organizations or institutions.
 Such conferences must be directly related to the employee's profession or work duties as described in the applicable title standard.
-This leave is subject to approval of the Clerk of the Court of Appeals, a Presiding

-Justice of an Appellate Division, the Presiding Judge of the Court of Claims, the District Administrative Judge or an appropriate local Judge and the staffing needs of the unit.
+This leave is subject to approval of the: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims and the staffing needs of the unit.
+There shall be no prohibition on the employee's virtual attendance at such conferences and programs where such option is available.